 However, indirect economic effects of the conflict can be seen throughout Europe and at FWU Life Austria as well, in particular the development of the capital markets and possibly also changes in lapse behaviour.
-Overall, a fund review as of December 31, 2023 shows a direct exposure of 3,000k EUR (or 0.04% of FWU Life Austria's total assets under management) to Russia and Ukraine.
+Overall, a fund review as of December 31, 2024, shows an indirect exposure of 80k EUR (or 0.01% of FWU Life Austria's total assets under management) to Russia and Ukraine.
 In line with the nature of unit-linked life insurance, the investment risk of these investment funds is borne by the customer.